rpkg-dev/pkgpurl/README.md

 -   Setting up a new project to write an R package in the R Markdown format involves some additional steps compared to the classic approach.
 A suitable convenience function like `create_rmd_package()` to set up all the necessary parts could probably be added to [usethis](usethis.r-lib.org/) in the future.

     For the time being, you can use my ready-to-go [R Markdown Package Development Template](https://gitlab.com/salim_b/r/pkg-dev-tpl) as a starting point for creating new R packages in the R Markdown format.

+-   Other than in `.R` files, RStudio currently doesn’t support auto-completion of [roxygen2 tags](https://roxygen2.r-lib.org/articles/rd.html) in `.Rmd` files.
+The same applies to the roxygen2 comment continuation when inserting a newline.
+This is a [known issue](https://github.com/rstudio/rstudio/issues/5809) and will hopefully be resolved in the near future.

 ## Installation